jasherai/chef-workflow-wiki/standard-tasks.md

 Core Tasks
 ----------

-These tasks provide primitive functionality that let you control in a fine grained fashion how certain things happen.
+These tasks provide primitive functionality that lets you control in a fine grained fashion how certain things happen.
 See below for composite tasks which combine these core tasks to automate rote tasks.